 <input>

-elements of type "password"
+elements of type password

-provide a way for the user to securely enter a password.
 The element is presented as a one-line plain text editor control in which the text is obscured so that it cannot be read, usually by replacing each character with a symbol such as the asterisk ("*") or a dot ("•").
-This character will vary depending on the user agent and OS.
+This character will vary depending on the user agent and operating system.

 Value